KomodoPlatform/developer-docs/docs/basic-docs/atomicdex/atomicdex-desktop/add-coin-to-atomicdex-desktop.md

 | currently_enabled      | boolean  | This is used to define the coins that are loaded by default.
 Must be set to `false` unless you have forked the project or have made an arrangement with the developers.
 After installing the Desktop app, your local copy of this file will set enabled coins to `true` so they will auto load on your computer.   |

 <!-- Add a form on stats.kmd.io to assist with generating this? -->

+## Add TradingView IDs (optional)

+Simply search for the coin on [https://www.tradingview.com/markets/cryptocurrencies/](https://www.tradingview.com/markets/cryptocurrencies/), and click on a result to see it's graph.

+The URL of the graph will be something like [https://www.tradingview.com/chart/?symbol=BINANCE%3AKMDBTC](https://www.tradingview.com/chart/?symbol=BINANCE%3AKMDBTC).
+Substitute `%3A` for `:` and we end up with `BINANCE:KMDBTC`, which represents the exchange and pair displayed on the graph.

+For each graph available for the coin on Trading View, you can PR to add its ID to [Constants/General.qml](https://github.com/KomodoPlatform/atomicDEX-Desktop/blob/dev/atomic_defi_design/Dex/Constants/General.qml#L487)

+The format looks like `"KMD/BTC": "BINANCE:KMDBTC"`.
+Only one graph ID per pair is required.

+## Update Style.qml

+This is the easy bit!
+Just add a key/value entry with the coins ticker as key and a [hex color](https://www.color-hex.com/) as the value.
+Make sure the color you choose has good contrast against the lite and dark theme backgrounds.

+By default, Network tokens will use the [same color](https://github.com/KomodoPlatform/atomicDEX-Desktop/blob/dev/atomic_defi_design/Dex/Constants/Style.qml#L241) as thier parent chain.
+For example, a QRC-20 token will use the same hex color as QTUM.

+## Upload a Coin Icon

+Generally the best quality icon image would be sourced directly from the project developing the coin.
+Alternatively, it could be sourced from a 3rd party such as [http://cryptoicons.co/](http://cryptoicons.co/), a block explorer, [CoinPaprika](https://coinpaprika.com), [CoinGecko](https://www.coingecko.com), or [Nomics](https://nomics.com)

+If you have [created a new smart chain]() and need a designer to help with creating an icon, there is much talent within the [Komodian community](https://discord.gg/53dxfFWj3x)

+## Update qml.qrc

+This file defines resources such as images to be used in the Desktop app.
+To make sure the app is aware of the icon you;ve uploaded, all you need to do is add an entry into this file with the path to your icon (relative to the qml.qrc file).

+For example, `<file>assets/images/coins/minds.png</file>`

+## Submit the Pull Request

+If you are new to Github, you'll need to make an account first, and might want to read their [Pull Request Guide](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/proposing-changes-to-your-work-with-pull-requests/creating-a-pull-request)

+Next, fork the [AtomicDEX-Desktop repository](https://github.com/KomodoPlatform/atomicDEX-Desktop/), and once you have made the required updates in your fork, make the [pull request](https://github.com/KomodoPlatform/atomicDEX-Desktop/compare)

+The Komodo Platform Team will review your updates, and if anything needs fixing they will leave a comment detailing any changes that are needed before it is approved.
+Once approved, your updates will be merged into the `dev` branch, and upon release of the next version of [AtomicDEX-Desktop](https://github.com/KomodoPlatform/atomicDEX-Desktop), your coin will be available in the app.

+Check out the examples below, and if you need any more information just drop into the [Komodo Platform Discord](https://discord.gg/kyXsDu46dQ) and ask!

 <div style="margin-top: 0.5rem;">